In this article I will explain with an example, how to implement Captcha control in ASP.Net using C# and VB.Net.

 Web.Config Modifications

-You will need to modify the Web.Config file as following shown Yellow in order to use the MSCaptcha control.
+You will need to modify the Web.Config file as shown below in Yellow in order to use the MSCaptcha control.

 <configuration>